Skip to content

 Maria often asks those she interviews what they do to stay above the noise.
 What do you do?

 That is such a great question.
 All of us in the media business are highly plugged in.
-I was an election night party with friends, but then I went home about 11p.m. to watch the definite ending of things and I realized at one point I was in my bed with two screens popped propped up on pillows and one screen on the wall, which was the TV.
+I was at an election night party with friends, but then I went home about 11p.m. to watch the definite ending of things and I realized at one point I was in my bed with two screens popped propped up on pillows and one screen on the wall, which was the TV.
 You cannot go through life in bed surrounded by screens.
 You cannot go through life absorbing that much data crashing into your head—all the reels and the memes and the Tik Toks and the Instagram of it all.

 For the past few years, I found my thinking was becoming distorted by too much information that is shallow and coming in too quickly through my eyes and ears.
 I started longing for quiet and reading, which means longing for sitting in a chair and reading books.
 What you have when you read is the more grounded and serious and calm part of your brain that can really take in information and absorb it calmly.